 Music is an essential part of life.
-It influences our culture, our fashion and our language.
+It influences our culture, our fashion and, of course, our language.
 There are too many music-related idioms in the English language to cover in one blog post, so here are five of the most common musical idioms.
-Try to use them all in your English conversations this week.
+Try to use them in your English conversations this week.

 1. Music to my ears